Centennial Probate Attorney

 The law of probate concerns how the assets and liabilities of a deceased person—known as the testamentary estate—will be distributed upon their death.
 In probate proceedings, courts try to resolve conflicting claims about this issue based on the wishes of the deceased person.
 However, without live testimony from the decedent about their intent, the court can only rely on evidence such as the decedent’s Last Will and Testament.

-During probate proceedings, the court appoints a person to act as the personal representative or special administrator of the decedent’s estate.
-A personal representative or special administrator has a legal obligation to administer and protect the decedent’s estate according to the decedent’s wishes and Colorado probate law.
+During probate proceedings, the court appoints a person to act as the personal representative of the decedent’s estate.
+A personal representative has a legal obligation to administer and protect the decedent’s estate according to the decedent’s wishes and Colorado probate law.

 At the Law Office of Alexandra White, P.C., we will compassionately guide you through the following probate issues: